-TriviaThe original edition of the game came with two large manuals - one a pilot's guide on how to play and the other a full colour guide to the Starsiege / Tribes universe.
+ExtrasThe original edition of the game came with two large manuals - one a pilot's guide on how to play and the other a compendium, which was a full colour guide that chronicled the history Earthsiege/Starsiege universe done in a sort of a comic book style..
 Both were around 200 pages long.

 Lead Programmer Tribes: